Isle of Wight Guru

 The swimming pool at Nodes Point is a good size and has a four lane slide

 We then looked at the price for the same dates at Whitecliff Bay Holiday Park which is owned by Away Resorts.
-The lowest price was £1120, which is similar to Nodes Point.
+The lowest price was £902, which is about £300 cheaper than Nodes Point.
 See our full guide to Whitecliff Bay Holiday Park for more wonderful waffle.

 3. Beaches and free attractions near to Nodes Point